 Over the next two years, negotiations between Britain and the EU will be sometimes fraught, sometimes positive and sometimes downright hostile.
 EU nationals living in the UK should continue to apply for Permanent Residence or, if their application has been rejected, seek to submit a fresh application or appeal.
 An experienced immigration solicitor can assist you with filling out the 85-page form and collating the necessary supporting documents.

-The team at Reiss Edwards consists of some of London's leading team of immigration lawyers.
+The team at Reiss Edwards consists of some of London's leading team of immigration solicitors.
 If you require expert legal guidance on obtaining a Permanent Resident Card, British Citizenship, or any other matter relating to Brexit, please call us on 020 3744 2797.

 - What is the New Young Professionals Scheme for Indian nationals, and When Does it Start?